kasenetz/hbcd-docs/docs/measures/socenv_determinants/eHITS.md

 # eHITS
 The eHITS is a self-administered 5 question Likert scale screener for experiences of psychological aggression, physical assault, sexual coercion, and injury.
-Originally created for quick administration in a health care setting or emergency department, the eHITS asks individuals to indicate whether their partner has done any of the following over the past 12 months:  physically hurt you, insulted you, threatened to harm you, screamed or cursed at you, or forced you to have sexual activities.
+Originally created for quick administration in a health care setting or emergency department, the eHITS asks individuals to indicate whether their partner has done any of the following over the past 12 months: "physically hurt you", "insulted you", "threatened to harm you", "screamed or cursed at you", or "forced you to have sexual activities."

 ## HBCD Modifications
 Various research groups made minor word changes.
 Sherin and colleagues developed the original instrument, HITS, published in 1998.
 Chan and colleagues expanded HITS to include a question regarding forced sexual activity ([Chan et al. 2010](https://doi.org/10.1177/102490791001700202)).